aerial photography of grass field

 Healdsburg College Classroom

-The first Seventh-day Adventist Church West of the Rockies located in Healdsburg, 1869-1871
+The first Seventh-day Adventist Church in Healdsburg 1869-1871

 214A Center Street

-Drawing credit: Francis Etchell
+Drawing credit: Frances Etchell

 The second SDA Church in Healdsburg, the ‘Beehive’ with the wrap-around porch seated 200 and was not far from the College.